FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 == Apache Kafka Performance <kafka-sec>

-Apache Kafka stands as a distributed streaming platform renowned for constructing real-time data pipelines and streaming applications.
-Characterized by horizontal scalability and fault tolerance, Kafka is particularly well-suited for cloud environments.
-Widely adopted in production by numerous companies, Kafka is favored for its low latency and high throughput.

-At a broad level, Kafka necessitates similar resources to PostgreSQL.
+At a high level, Kafka necessitates similar resources to PostgreSQL.
 However, its distinct emphasis on low latency sets it apart from PostgreSQL in terms of operational priorities.